pavelee/react-deepgram-example/README.md

-# React Deepgram example, AI speech transcription to improve react app accessibility
+# Boost your react app accessibility with AI Speech Recognition (Deepgram)!

 -   [What's that?](#whats-that)
     -   [Deepgram?](#deepgram)